HyperAgent-1/leaf-browser/README.md

 You can now launch the app by visiting your Apps page (left hand side of the bookmarks bar, or visit `chrome://apps/`), and selecting "Leaf Browser"

+THIS IS A FORK OF LEAF BROWSER.
+THE ORIGINAL IS AT https://github.com/samlanning/leaf-browser

 ## Contribution

 Contributions / PRs are of course welcome, but you need to be happy that your